llaisdy/speechcluster/README.md

 #### Notes

 -   only TextGrid label format is supported
--   the default level/tierName is 'Word'
+-   the default level/tierName is "Word"
 -   labels do not have to be quoted on the command-line
 -   see `fake` for transcription file format.
 -   `inter` assumes that the first and last segments in the textGrid are silence, and adds Word-level silences accordingly (i.e. don't specify them explicitly).